laravel/docs/passport.md

 > {tip} If you would like to use UUIDs as the primary key value of the Passport `Client` model instead of auto-incrementing integers, please install Passport using [the `uuids` option](#client-uuids).

 After running the `passport:install` command, add the `Laravel\Passport\HasApiTokens` trait to your `App\Models\User` model.
-This trait will provide a few helper methods to your model which allow you to inspect the authenticated user's token and scopes:
+This trait will provide a few helper methods to your model which allow you to inspect the authenticated user's token and scopes.
+If your model is already using the `Laravel\Sanctum\HasApiTokens` trait, you may remove that trait:

     <?php